Confluence Logo

 Confluence LogoConfluence Logo PNG

 The Confluence logo is simple and two-dimensional, reflecting the idea of the computer program it represents.
-The concept of accessibility is very important for it, as this software is designed to facilitate the interaction of a group of people and collaborative work remotely within a single project.
-It features minimal elements, so nothing hinders the main message – ease of adaptation.
+The concept of accessibility is very important for this software, as it is designed to facilitate the interaction of a group of people and collaborative work remotely within a single project.
+It features minimal elements, so nothing hinders the ease of adaptation of the main message.

 Confluence: Brand overview